kurodaritsu/manim-workspace/README.md

 <a href="https://pypi.org/project/manim/"><img alt="pypi-version" src="https://img.shields.io/pypi/v/manim?logo=pypi&label=manim" /></a>
 <a href="https://github.com/ManimCommunity/manim"><img alt="manim-gh-repo" src= "https://img.shields.io/badge/ManimCommunity-manim-blue?logo=github&logoColor=181717&color=red"></a>

-For `manim` animators who doesn't want to install package managers and dependencies (e.g. LaTeX) in their local machine to have a working `manim` environment.
+For `manim` animators who doesn't want to install package managers and dependencies (e.g. FFmpeg, LaTeX) in their local machine to have a working `manim` environment.

 This workspace utilizes Dev Containers that handle `manim` installation, dependencies, and updates.
 The container uses `manim` [Docker image](https://hub.docker.com/r/manimcommunity/manim/tags).

-This Dev Container also comes with LaTeX for rendering Math text and [Manim Sideview](https://github.com/Rickaym/manim-sideview) VS Code Extension.
-For details on using the extension, visit the extension [page](https://marketplace.visualstudio.com/items?itemName=Rickaym.manim-sideview).
+This Dev Container also comes with FFmpeg and LaTeX for rendering Math text and [Manim Sideview](https://github.com/Rickaym/manim-sideview) VS Code Extension.
+For details on using the extension, visit the [extension page](https://marketplace.visualstudio.com/items?itemName=Rickaym.manim-sideview).

 You can also use this container to run manim on JupyterLab.
 For details, see [Using the Workspace - Jupyter Lab](#jupyter-lab)